RedisTimeSeries/RedisTimeSeries/docs/commands.md

 ### TS.MADD

-Append new values to a list of series.
+Append new samples to a list of series.

 ```sql
 TS.MADD key timestamp value [key timestamp value ...]
 ```

-* timestamp - UNIX timestamp or `*` for automatic timestamp (using the system clock)
+* timestamp - UNIX timestamp of the sample. `*` can be used for automatic timestamp (using the system clock)
-* value - Sample numeric data value (double)
+* value - numeric data value of the sample (double)

 #### Examples
 ```sql